geohot/twitchslam/README.md

 * Add multiscale feature extractor
 * Add Linux libraries and OS check
 * Profile and speed up more
-* Add loading and saving of map support
 * Add automated test for freiburg running on commit
  * Check accuracy with ground truth